olewsaa/amateur-radio/README.md

 like Raspberry Pi and Orange Pis.
 Centered around digital modes and in particular Winlink email using pat.

-The Q900 radio is installed onboard Algol and as it have built in soundcard and can connect with a single USB cable I have connected it directly to the laptop.
+The PMR-171 radio from Guohetec is installed onboard Algol and as it have built in soundcard and can connect with a single USB cable I have connected it directly to the laptop.
 Simplicity is important when operating from a sailboat on battery power.
-The Q900 cover the from 160 m to 70 cm which is ideal when space is limited.
+The PMR-171 cover the from 160 m to 70 cm which is ideal when space is limited.
+In practice the backstay antenna cannot be tuned on all bands.
+Unfortunately this cover 80m which as widely used for regional rings.

-The G90 is installed at home with a random wire antenna extending from a window to an apple tree.
+The G90 is installed at home with a vertical (7.2m high) antenna.
 Not great, but FT8 and winlink work.

 ### DMR
 Programming the radios in a all Linux environment is slightly more tedious than